 The Purpose of Bankruptcy

-Events beyond your control is one of the reasons behind the creation of bankruptcy protection laws.
+Events beyond your control are one of the reasons behind the creation of bankruptcy protection laws.
 For example, you lose your job because the economy is slow, and you can’t find another that pays what you were making.
-You own a business, and the nearby factory you supply has gone out of business, etc.
+You own a business, and the nearby factory that you supply has gone out of business, etc.

 Without bankruptcy laws, I suspect a lot of the businesses around today would not have been started because of the risk involved.
 If someone starts a business and things go bad, they do have bankruptcy protection, and it’s that protection that allows more people to try and make it in the business world.